moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 * GROUP_ID: the MOQT Group ID.
 This entry MUST not be empty.
 * OBJECT_ID: the MOQT Object ID.
 This entry MAY be empty.
-If this entry is present and equal to -1, the Object ID is unknow.
-Otherwise if this entry is absent, the the Object ID is 0.
+If this entry is present and equal to -1, then Object ID is unknown.
+Otherwise if this entry is absent, then the Object ID is 0.
 * MEDIA_PTS: a media timestamp rounded to the nearest millisecond.
 This entry MUST NOT be empty.
 If the Object ID entry is present and equal to -1, this value MUST match the media presentation timestamp of the first media sample